bfreuden/kubernetes-cheat-sheet/README.md

 ## Dynamic volume provisioning with OpenEBS Mayastor

+WARNING: OpenEBS Mayastor is beta software and does not support Velero backups yet (https://velero.io/).

 Mayastor leverages NVMe drives and NVMe over Fabric (including NVMe over TCP) to offer a replicated storage and good performances on bare metal clusters.